davidmaamoaix/Oven/README.md

 The *METHOD* can be any of:
 * *r* : Read from a file
 * *w* : Write to a file, create/override if nessesary
-* *a* : Append to a file, create/override if nessesary
+* *a* : Append to a file, create if nessesary

+Method *w* overrides the file and dump all output from the session, while *a* append all output from the session to the end of the file.

 Note that the [stdio]() session is created on the global scope, therefore one session will always suffice.